 Once you’ve authenticated this connection you'll see a Salesforce match populate on your Contact’s sidebar whenever you have a match.

-In the event multiple matches appear:
+If multiple matches appear:

 - Click on the # of matches